-Patriarchy and the Music Industry: Women Casualties (1)
+Patriarchy and the Music Industry: Women Victims (1)

 As a life-long music enthusiast, I have read about the demise of so many music artists.
 Once artists demand the money being owed them by the music label such as recouping unpaid royalties, or seek a reclamation of their masters, or attempt to exit their record labels, after exposing the evil machinations of the music industry, they end up dead, either through a plane crash, car accident, pneumonia, drug overdose, drowning, suicide, etc.